sajmoni/dotfiles/README.md

 # dotfiles

+The purpose of this repo is to:

+1. Share configs between computers
+2. Easily setup new computers with tools and apps

-This project does two things when run.
+It does two things when run:

 1. Symlinks configs for `zsh`, `hyper`, `hammerspoon`, `tig` and `vim`.
 2. Installs apps from `homebrew` and `npm`.